ChristopherBrum/Networking/http/intro_to_http.md

 ## Processing Responses

+The most important parts of an HTTP response are:

+- status code
+- headers
+- message body, which contains the raw response data

 ### Status Code

 - The **Status Code** is a 3 digit number sent back by the server after receiving a request and signals the status of the request.